 Symptoms of Anemia in a Cat

-If your pet is not a kitten and not old, she should maintain her regular hours of naptime.
+If your pet is not a kitten and not old, they should maintain their regular hours of nap times.

-If the amount of hours she sleeps has increased, check her gums.
+If the amount of hours your cat sleeps has increased, check the cat’s gums.
 If the gums are pale, it is a sign of anemia.
-Anemia can kill your pet, so get her to the veterinarian right away.
+Anemia is very dangerous, so see the vet right away.

 - Dr. Jon Rappaport, DVM: Worried about kitten sleeping too much